Showing all 12 results

-Symphony 440 Design Group is proud to be associated with Georg Neumann GmbH (Neumann), a Germany based manufacturer of professional studio microphones.
+Symphony 440 Design Group is proud to be associated with Neumann, a Germany based manufacturer of professional studio microphones & Studio monitors.
 Their best-known products are condenser microphones for broadcast, live and music production purposes.
-For several decades Neumann was also a leading manufacturer of cutting lathes for phonograph disks, and even ventured into the field of mixing desks for a while.
+For several decades Neumann was also a leading manufacturer of cutting lathes for phonograph disks.

-Found in 1928, Neumann is headquartered at Berlin, Germany.
-Several products introduced in the history of the company have gone ahead to become important milestones of professional audio technology.
-It is no accident that audio studios always list Neumann’s microphones and equipments at the top of the list due to their highly professional operation.
+Found in 1928, and headquartered at Berlin, Germany, Neumann’s Several products, introduced in the history of the company have gone ahead to become important milestones of professional audio technology.
+It is no accident that audio studios always list Neumann’s microphones and equipment at the top of the list due to their highly skilled operation.

-Georg Neumann GmbH founded the company in 1928, with the world’s first commercially available condenser microphone, CMV 3.
+Georg Neumann founded the company in 1928, with the world’s first commercially available condenser microphone, CMV 3.
 This 40 cm tall microphone had several interchangeable capsule heads which gave it different directional patterns.
-The microphones were often known as the “Neumann bottle” referiing with respect to their shape and size.
+The microphones were often known as the “Neumann bottle” referring to their shape and size.

 In 1949, Georg Neumann re-established his company as “Georg Neumann GmbH” in one of the Allied sectors of Berlin and began producing a new model of switchable pattern microphone, the U 47, based on the M 7 capsule of the earlier CMV 3 series.
 This microphone became the first condenser microphone to gain widespread acceptance in the recording industry worldwide.

 |1928||CMV3 or ‘Neumann Bottle’, the first-ever condenser microphone produced.|

 |1930||1930 saw the Production of AM31, a recording machine for wax.|

 |1933||Launch of R 21, a portable recording machine.|

 |1949||1949 saw the introduction of the first switchable pattern condenser microphone, U 47.|